-As Fiscal Year 2020 progressed, we realized that we would have a cost savings because many of our

-\$30,000 that we could use to address important needs of local organizations who were serving the vulnerable.
+As Fiscal Year 2020 progressed, we realized that we would have a cost savings because many of our programs went virtual.
+This virtual transition allowed us to save funds that would have otherwise been invested in venues and program-related costs.
+As a result of the virtual format we identified a savings of \$30,000 that we could use to address important needs of local organizations who were serving the vulnerable.
 The following are organizations that the CBAC selected to receive COVID-19 Relief Community Building Funds: